-Chronic conditions that cause the pain come in various forms.
+There are various chronic conditions that cause ankle pain.
 It can be the result of unresolved fracture, Peroneal Tendon injuries, Posterior Tibial Tendon Dysfunction (PTTD), gout, rheumatoid arthritis, Tarsal tunnel syndrome (nerve compression), infection and poor structural alignment such as flat foot.

-Ankle pain can be identified by symptoms such as swelling, stiffness and redness in the affected area.
-Pain can range from a dull ache to a sharp burning pain that occurs during weight bearing activities such as standing or walking.
+Patients suffering from ankle pain frequently report symptoms of swelling, stiffness and redness in the affected area.
+Pain can range from a dull ache to a sharp burning pain that occurs during weight bearing activities, such as standing or walking.

-Since there can be numerous causes for ankle pain, it is crucial for ankle pain sufferers to seek consultation from a healthcare professional.
-An ankle specialist, such as a podiatrist, will be able to give you a thorough foot assessment using diagnostic equipment such as musculoskeletal diagnostic ultrasound to determine the source of your ankle pain.
-Most ankle conditions can be cured using non-invasive treatment plans offered by podiatry.
+Since the cause of ankle pain is often ambiguous, it is crucial for people suffering from ankle pain to seek consultation from a healthcare professional.
+An ankle specialist, such as a podiatrist, will be able to perform a thorough foot assessment using diagnostic tools, such as a musculoskeletal diagnostic ultrasound to determine the source of your ankle pain.
+Most ankle conditions can be improved using non-invasive solutions offered by our podiatrists.
 If surgery is required, your podiatrist will refer you to a trusted foot and ankle doctor for surgical solutions.

 Some potential conditions associated with ankle pain are as follows:

-If neglected, ankle sprains can result in long-term deformity of the foot and ankle.
-To prevent this, see a podiatrist if you experience multiple ankle sprains or instability and weakness of the ankle.
+To prevent this, see a podiatrist if you have experienced multiple ankle sprains, or frequent ankle instability and weakness.

-While ankle sprains are usually caused by a single event such as a fall, landing awkwardly after a jump, or having someone step or land on your foot, there are often underlying causes such as a previous ankle injury, poor footwear choices or a lack of flexibility or strength in the ankle.
-Previous ankle injuries are a major culprit as they weaken your ankle, greatly increasing the incidence of such injuries.
-To avoid this from occurring, consult a doctor or podiatrist to see what treatment options are available for you.
+While ankle sprains are usually caused by a single event, such as a fall, landing awkwardly after a jump, or having someone step or land on your foot, there are often underlying causes that contribute to ankle sprains.
+This may include, previous ankle injury, poor footwear choices or a lack of flexibility or strength in the ankle.
+Previous ankle injuries are a major culprit as they weaken your ankle, hence increasing the incidence of such injuries.
+To avoid this from occurring, consult an ankle specialist or podiatrist to see what are the options are available for you.

 - Soreness and/or tenderness